Scholarly vs. Popular Literature

 Scholarly articles are ones that publish a researcher's original work.
 It will tell you: what, why, and how the researcher did the work; the results of the work; highlight some key data (often in figures,tables, or charts); and provide a discussion of the results and conclusions about the work.

-Scholarly articles are written by authors who have credentials and experience with the subject to alert other experts to what they found.
+Scholarly articles are written by authors who have credentials (look for the degrees after the name) and experience with the subject to alert other experts to what they found.
 Typically, the language used is the language of the field and may have the technical terms and jargon common to that field.

 Many specialty areas have journals dedicated to that field, and this can be an indicator of its scholarly emphasis.
 For example, the following are a few journals that are well-recognized and specific to a particular field:

-Some articles undergo an additional process.
+Some articles undergo an additional review process.
 Before acceptance and publication by a journal, a panel of experts (not the journal editor) will review & evaluate the article.
 Suggestions for changes are often made to clarify certain points or it could be rejected.
-The process is sometimes noted on the article itself with submitted, reviewed, accepted dates.
+The process is sometimes noted on the article itself with dates for submitted, reviewed, accepted.

 What are the hallmarks of scholarly articles?